Child & Adolescent PsychiatristLocation: Trillium Family Services

 Certificates, Licenses, Registrations: Staff psychiatrists must be licensed by the Oregon Board of Medical Examiners, and have DEA certificate to prescribe schedule II medications including benzodiazepines and stimulants.

-Application Details: Consideration of candidates will begin immediately and position may close without notice.
+Application Details: Consideration of candidates is on-going, and position may close without notice.

 If you need accommodation to review the information and/or complete the application process, please contact the Human Resources Department.

 Trillium Family Services is a drug free workplace.
 All final applicants will be subject to a criminal record identification check pursuant to ORS 181.536.727.537 and agency policy.
 We are an Equal Opportunity Employer and Service Provider and support a culturally linguistically diverse governance, leadership and workforce.